mohamed621723/SBSPS-Challenge-2238-IBM-Recommendation-Model-To-Utilize-Energy-From-Wind-Farm/README.md

 *wind speed *wind directions *wind power *GUI, for wind speed and wind direction we used ibm note book to deploy model ,wind power ibm auto ai.
 GUI is fully supported by node red.
-IBM clountant database is connected to reviece your vailable feedback,thank you.
+IBM clountant database is connected as backend server,thank you.